nullvalue0/WiRSa/README.md

 # RetroDisks WiRSa v3 - WiFi RS232 Serial Modem Adapter

-The WiRSa v3 is a WiFi-to-RS232 serial adapter designed for legacy computing systems.
+The WiRSa v3 is a WiFi-to-RS232 serial adapter designed to get vintage computers connected to the internet (telnet or http).
+Use it to connect your vintage computer to a telnet BBS or other internet resources..
 It allows vintage computers to connect to modern networks via WiFi, supporting telnet BBS connectivity, file transfers, and network gateway functionality.
+This project differs from other Wifi Serial adapters in that it adds a micro-SD card module for reading and writing data.
+The intended use case is for people who have a vintage computer but have no ability (or desire) to create floppies, and doesn't want to modify the computer (by installing a permanent floppy emulation solution something like a Gotek).
+Includes a 128x64 display, 4 navigation buttons, ESP32 processor, battery charging circuit and power switch, and upgrades the RS232 level shifting to a MAX3242 device which is capable of driving all serial lines.

 ![WiRSa Menu Action](https://github.com/nullvalue0/WiRSa/blob/main/Pictures/2024-12-23T05_33_06.740Z-IMG_20241222_222852_2~2.jpg)